 Zinc.
 Zinc is a powerful barium antagonist and protects the body to a degree against barium toxicity.

-When zinc is deficient, as it is today in most people, barium replaces zinc in some enzyme systems.
-This may be a reason why barium is particularly toxic for young men, who should have excellent zinc levels to function well.
+Barium replaces zinc in some enzyme systems.
+This may be a reason why barium is particularly toxic for young men, who require excellent zinc levels to function well.

 BARIUM AND HAIR MINERAL ANALYSIS

 The hair level of barium often reflects the degree of barium toxicity inside the body.
 In some cases, barium may not be elevated on an initial hair mineral test.
 However, as some of it is removed through the skin and hair during a development program, the hair level will often elevate on retest mineral analyses.

 At this time (December 2019), Analytical Research Labs does not read hair barium levels.
 A few other laboratories do read barium levels, but these labs do less accurate testing, so we cannot rely upon them.

 In development science, fortunately we do not need to measure barium, although it would be nice.
 The program will remove all toxic metals.

 Ideal ranges too high.
 A hidden problem is that the “normal range” of barium used by laboratories that read this mineral in the hair are too high, in our view.
 The reason for this is that toxicity with barium is epidemic.

 In general, we use lower ideal or normal limits for toxic metals compared to other physicians and laboratories.

 The following is a technical article about barium.
 We may not agree with all of it, but we believe it is a very good article.

 This material was researched and compiled by A. A. Francis, M.S., D.A.B.T., and Carol S. Forsyth, Ph.D.
 They are members of the Chemical Hazard Evaluation Group in the Biomedical and Environmental Information Analysis Section, Health Sciences Research Division, Oak Ridge National Laboratory.